Hunan Province in China: Travel to the Valley of the Dong villages

 In the evening we go to the show “Liu San Jie” by the director of the opening ceremony of the Olympic Games in Beijing in 2008, Zhang Yimou.
 This impressive open air show with more than 500 participants against the background of the karst hill landscape is a unique spectacle.

-Day 4: CHINA TRAVEL: YANGSHUO – DAZHAI – TIANTOUZHAI LONGSHENG RICE TERRACES
+Day 4: TRAVEL THE GUANGXI PROVINCE: YANGSHUO – DAZHAI – TIANTOUZHAI LONGSHENG RICE TERRACES

 Travel in a northerly direction via Hepingxiang to Dazhai.
 Dazhai is the set off point for the impressive rice terraces of Long Sheng, and is the homeland of the Zhuang ethnic minority.